 Gary Scharf Helping Hand Award

 Established in 2009, this award recognizes a Nebraska agriculture instructor/FFA advisor for what he/she has done in "helping others," specifically in the school and community, outside of agricultural education and FFA.
-The recipient of this award is one who exemplifies the commitment, self-sacrifice, and genuine kindness that defined Gary Scharf's life.
+The recipient of this award exemplifies the commitment, self-sacrifice, and genuine kindness that defined Gary Scharf's life.

 One Nebraska agriculture education teacher is recognized annually with a plaque and a $500 cash award.
-Anyone can make the nomination - students, fellow teachers, school officials, parents or others in the community.
-Each year the recipient is announced and recognized at Nebraska FFA State Convention.
+Anyone can make the nomination - students, fellow teachers, school officials, parents, or others in the community.
+Each year the recipient is announced and recognized at the Nebraska FFA State Convention.